DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

      * Vendor: "Red Hat Directory Server"

    * Connection and authentication settings
-     * Connection URL should be: "ldap://ldap-service.<PROJECT>.svc:389"
+     * Connection URL should be:  ldap://ldap-service.\<PROJECT>.svc:389 (PROJECT is the name of the current project)

-  Click on the "Test connection" button => "Successfully connected to LDAP" message is displayed

      * Bind type: simple
      * Bind DN: cn=admin,dc=example,dc=org
      * Bind credentials: xNxICc74qG24x3GoW03n

-  Click on the "Test authentication" button => "Successfully connected to LDAP" message is displayed
+- Click on the "Test authentication" button => "Successfully connected to LDAP" message is displayed

    * LDAP searching and updating
      * Edit mode: READ_ONLY